aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-Gets the text of data label.
+Gets the text of the data label.

 **Remarks**